How to Build a SOPA Claim

 Alternative Dispute Resolution

-Most disputes arise and are resolved without the need for a trial, including those in the project and construction industry.
-Some cases resolve through a fairly standard commercial negotiation process but many others resolve through more formal mechanisms, such as non-binding expert determination, conciliation and, most commonly, mediation.
-In Western Australia courts, a form of mediation is a required step in all litigation and all of Solomon Brothers’ litigation partners have participated in the various Court regulated mechanisms.
+In Western Australian courts, a form of mediation is a required step in all litigation and all of Solomon Brothers’ litigation partners have participated in the various Court-regulated mechanisms.
 However, both during and prior to Court proceedings, parties are free to engage private mediators to conduct a mediation and we again have substantial experience in such private mediations.
-One of our partners, Mark Blundell, is a mediator accredited under the National Mediation Accreditation System.

 Construction Contract Act Disputes